intelowlproject/IntelOwl/docs/source/Installation.md

 * [docker](https://docs.docker.com/get-docker/) - v1.13.0+
 * [docker-compose](https://docs.docker.com/compose/install/) - v1.23.2+
 * [python](https://www.python.org/) - v3.6+
+* There are additional python dependencies (mentioned in the `pre-requirements.txt` file) that can be installed using the `initialize.sh` script.

 In some systems you could find pre-installed older versions.
 Please check this and install a supported version before attempting the installation.
 Otherwise it would fail.